Traumatic Invalidation: Hidden Emotional Wounds, Signs, and Healing

 Where does invalidation come from?

-Invalidation can originate from various sources and often from a combination of factors.
+Invalidation comes from various sources and from a combination of factors.
 Here are some common contributing elements;

 Early Childhood Experiences

-Caregivers who disregard, reduce, or deny a child’s emotions or experiences might invalidate them.
-This may lead to internalised self-doubt and difficulty in recognising and validating one’s own feelings.
+Caregivers who disregard a child’s emotions may invalidate those emotions.
+This will lead to internalised self-doubt and difficulty recognising and validating one’s own feelings.

 Relationship dynamics

 Family, friends, love partners, and coworkers can all experience invalidation.
-Difficulties with communication, emotional intelligence, or empathy can cause it.
+Difficulties with Communication, intelligence, and empathy are caused by it.

 Society and expectations

-Social norms may encourage invalidating actions, such as denying emotions, ignoring experiences, and suppressing marginalized voices.
+Social norms may encourage invalidating actions, such as denying emotions, ignoring experiences, and suppressing marginalised voices.

 Unintentional invalidation

-When people fail to recognize the consequences of their words or actions, they may unintentionally cause invalidation.
-Cultural differences, insufficient awareness, or low emotional intelligence can all contribute to this.
+When people fail to recognise the consequences of their words and actions, they unintentionally cause others to feel invalidated.
+Cultural differences, insufficient awareness, and low emotional intelligence can all lead to this.

 Manipulative behavior

-When someone purposefully invalidates another person to establish their superiority or acquire power, it can be used as a form of manipulation or control.
+When someone deliberately invalidates another person to maintain their superiority or gain power, it can be a form of manipulation.

 Mental health disorders